insected/bobbae_gcp-wiki/Networking.md

 ### Cloud Interconnect

 Enterprise-grade connections to your Google VPC backed by industry-leading SLAs.
-Choose a 10 Gbps or 100 Gbps pipe and connect directly to a Google location with Dedicated Interconnect, or flexible bandwidth options (50 Mbps to 10 Gbps) with Partner Interconnect.
+Choose a 10 Gbps or 100 Gbps pipe and [interconnect](Interconnect) directly to a Google location with Dedicated Interconnect, or flexible bandwidth options (50 Mbps to 10 Gbps) with Partner Interconnect.

 https://cloud.google.com/network-connectivity/docs/interconnect